Betterment vs Fidelity, for 2026

 The minimum deposit for Fidelity is $100.

 Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Betterment and Fidelity are a good option.
+If you are experienced with forex trading but are looking for a change then both Betterment and Fidelity are a good choice.

 Betterment vs Fidelity - Regulation And Licencing In More Detail